awsdocs/aws-codebuild-user-guide/doc_source/view-build-details.md

 ## View Build Details \(AWS CLI\)<a name="view-build-details-cli"></a>

-For more information about using the AWS CLI with AWS CodeBuild, see the [Use a Proxy ServerCommand Line Reference](cmd-ref.md)\.
+For more information about using the AWS CLI with AWS CodeBuild, see the [Command Line Reference](cmd-ref.md)\.

 Run the batch\-get\-builds command: